Xramu/AgentforceVibesPlannerBoardLWC/project_board_prompt.md

 ## User Interface Requirements

-Any changes to the task or project field values should be updated to the record file and be shown in real time on the project management board component.
+Any changes to the task or project field values should be updated to the record and be shown in real time on the project management board component.
-The project management board component should feel responsive by shwoing changes in real time.
+The project management board component should feel responsive by showing changes in real time.

 ## Extra Specifications